Jan. 14, 2019.

 For the next 8 years, Rosa lived, worked and raised her family in Fredericksburg, VA.
 Her three young children range in age from 11 to 6, with the youngest, John, needing special care for Down syndrome and several chronic medical conditions.
 In 2014, after being harassed by local police, Rosa discovered the long-standing deportation order.
 Since then she religiously attended her twice-yearly Immigration and Customs Enforcement (ICE) check-ins until immigration enforcement policies changed in 2017 and she had to check in every month.
 Last November ICE told Rosa she must buy a plane ticket and deport herself to El Salvador on Dec.
 10, 2018.

 Rosa faced a decision most of us couldn’t fathom – permanently leave her children or take them with her to the dangers of El Salvador where John could not receive proper medical care.
-Caring community members – including two UUs! – suggested she contact people in NOVA connected to the DMV Sanctuary Congregation Network (SCN) about seeking sanctuary in a faith community (UUCF and Cedar Lane UU are members of the SCN).
+Caring community members – including two UUs! – suggested she contact people in NOVA connected to the Congregation Action Network (CAN) about seeking sanctuary in a faith community (UUCF and Cedar Lane UU are members of CAN).

 When Rosa sought sanctuary a year later, Cedar Lane congregants had less than 48 hours’ notice to open their doors and hearts to the newest member of their faith community.
 At Cedar Lane, the love for and solidarity with Rosa are palpable.
 For the congregation, providing sanctuary is an act of faithful witness.
 As Senior Minister Rev. Abhi Janamanchi says, “This is the way we live into our values and convictions.
 We are engaging in faithful resistance to unjust laws and inhumane practices.”